 Congratulations!
 You’re engaged!
 Now you get to take on the fun wedding planning.
-If you have ever thought about a destination wedding in Costa Rica, you’ve come to the right place.
+If you have ever thought about a Costa Rica destination wedding, you’ve come to the right place.
 We just finished planning our Costa Rican wedding and learned so much along the way.
 I’m going to pre-warn you, it wasn’t always the easiest thing to organize our dream wedding in Costa Rica, but we pulled it off!
-Let’s get into all the details so you can determine if Costa Rica is the right wedding destination for you.
+Let’s get into all the details so you can determine if Costa Rica destination wedding is right for you.

 There are two ways to do the whole wedding in Costa Rica thing.
 You can either have your wedding as a symbolic ceremony and get married in your home country or you can have an official ceremony in Costa Rica.